Korir7g/Korir7g/README.md

 - 👋 Hi, I’m @Korir7g
-- 👀 I’m interested in both front-end and back-end web development
+- 👀 I’m a full stack and freelancer web development
 - 🌱 I’m currently learning graphics and web design
 - 💞️ I’m looking to collaborate on this platform
-- 📫 How to reach me +254722370430 Eldoret @Kenya
+- 📫 How to reach me @ +254722370430 Eldoret Kenya
 - email: korirgeoerge71@gmail.com
 - I am a proficient programmer, good in php, javascript, React, Next.js
 -